belowlab/pedigree-simulator/README.md

 - `EUR`: The 1000 Genomes superpopulation from which founder genotypes are drawn.
 Currently, the script supports EUR (European) and AMR (Admixed American) superpopulation seeding.

 #### Optional:
 - `parallel` enables parallel processing of the genotype adding step with 22 threads (one per chromosome).
-This is much faster but RAM intensive and not recommended outside of HPC/server environments.
-This step will run using a single thread if this argument is not used.
+This is much faster but very RAM intensive and not recommended outside of HPC/server environments.
+The genotype adding step will run using a single thread if this argument is not used.

 ### Notes